 Here are a couple of options for you if that is the case:

 - Epsom salt – Epsom salt, or magnesium sulfate, is often used to provide magnesium, sulfur, or both to plants.
 Epsom salt can be mixed into your soil, or dissolved in water and sprayed on the leaves of plants (foliar spray).
 Epsom salt won’t change soil pH, so use it to add magnesium or sulfur if the pH is already ideal.
+Just make sure not to use too much Epsom salt.

 For the most part, you should avoid adding nitrogen fertilizers to soil if you want to keep the pH stable.
 Using nitrogen fertilizer will make soil more acidic.

-What to Avoid When Amending Soil
+What To Avoid When Amending Soil

 When amending your soil, be careful not to add anything with a high concentration of salt.
 For example, adding manure that is not fully decomposed can expose your plants to high levels of salt, which will burn them.